 Tired eyes, back pain, and stresses from an inability to operate at your full potential are far from best helpers in earning money.
 Renovate or makeover your cubicle, add some productivity software in your computer.

-Whether you write plagiarism-free articles, design websites, or develop software, take care of a comfortable workplace and necessary equipment.
+Whether you write for a living, design websites, or develop software, take care of a comfortable workplace and necessary equipment.

 4) Secure your house from unpleasant surprises

 Insurance is a must, for any disaster has the potential to wipe out all your assets.
 To save money for the future, start thinking about your home ecology today.
 Don’t postpone minor repair once you find problems.

 Dripping faucets, blistered-up walls, and broken furniture don’t seem a big problem unless they all ruin at once and claim big money for repairs.